KDE/latte-dock/NEWFEATURES.md

 #### Version (master)

 * drag/maximize/restore active window from panel empty areas
+* provide a light and dark version of current plasma theme color scheme
+* support plasma themes roundness through text file or from preferences
 * add a new Communicator item in order to handle all communications between containment and its applets
 * support new painting based on active window color scheme
 * user option to define which panel/dock will have the highest priority for global shortcuts